Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 Eat, drink, and sleep

-Boleyn Ground is located in the West Ham – Upton Park area, which is not one of London’s best and has little around in terms of entertainment.
+Boleyn Ground is located in the West Ham – Upton Park area, which isn’t one of London’s best and has little around in terms of entertainment.
 There are a few pubs and places to eat along Barking Road, though these fill up quickly on matchdays and it may therefore be more convenient to eat and drink in Central London.

 Alternatively, there are the chain hotels Ibis Barking and Premier Inn in Barking, an approximate 20 to 30-minute walk from the stadium.
 There are also a few pubs and restaurants in the area.
 For an overview of all hotels near Boleyn Ground click here.